necsup/CarND-Advanced-Lane-Lines/writeup.md

 ### Provide an example of a distortion-corrected image.

 ### Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+I lowered the s_binary_min threshold from 170 used in the course to 150 to be able to get the lane covered by the tree's shadow narrowed the gradiant thresholds to [40 80] to get avoid noise/dirt from the middle of the road

 ### Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.